Homeschool Home Economics

 Home Economics Topics to Cover

-My children are 8 and 11 at the time of writing this.
-Some of these pointers may need to be adjusted to accommodate younger or older children.
-Take it and make it fit the kids you have and their unique abilities.
+Take these and make them fit the kids you have and their unique abilities.
 These are meant to be tips instead of strict rules.

 Kitchen Home Economics